pieterhartel/html-diff/README.md

 ```

-### Add custom tags to be treated as insecable blocks
+### Adding custom tags to be treated as insecable blocks

 Example use case: having MathJax elements wrapped into ```<span class="math-tex">\(...\)</span>``` and wanting to avoid ```<del>``` and ```<ins>``` tags inside the ```\(...\)``` (which would be badly rendered):